francoism90/hub/README.md

 ## Prerequisites

-- Linux (Fedora, CentOS Stream, Debian, Ubuntu, Arch) - WSLv2 is untested.
+- Linux (Debian, Ubuntu, SUSE, CentOS, Arch, ..). - WSLv2 is untested.
-- [Podman 5.3 or higher](https://podman.io/) with Quadlet (systemd) + SELinux support - Docker is untested, but should work without the SELinux mount flags (ro, rw, U, Z, etc.).
+- [Podman 5.3 or higher](https://podman.io/) with Quadlet (systemd) and SELinux support.

+> **NOTE:** Docker is unsupported, but should work with a custom `docker-compose.yml` file.
+PRs are welcome. :)

 ## Installation